ncbi/vadr/documentation/advbuild.md

 #---  --------  -----  --------  ----  ----  ----
 ```

 But there are still 233 sequences that do not pass.
-We know from
+As we did
-iteration 1 that we don't expect any of the fatal alerts remaining in
+previously, we can walk through the most common types of alerts.
+But
-these 233 sequences to exist in a majority of sequences, but there
+this time, we can update our models so they do not report alerts that
-still may be some alerts that are somewhat common and exist in a
+are due to valid biological diversity that we want `v-annotate.pl` to
-significant number of sequences.
-Many of these alerts may correspond to real
+allow.
+It makes sense to do that at this stage because we
-biological variability in RSV sequences that we'd rather not cause a
+know we are using good representative sequences for our models, based
-sequence to fail, and they may be addressable by modifying the model
+on the work we did previously to investigate the alerts present in the
-without changing the underlying reference sequences like we did at the
+majority of our sequences.

-end of iteration 1.
-There are several ways we can address these
+There are several ways we can update our models to avoid reporting
-situations, including:
+alerts for expected biological characteristics, including:

-1. *Add a new protein to the blastx protein library for a model to
+1. **Add a new protein to the blastx protein library for a model to
-   account for protein sequence variability.* This
+   account for protein sequence variability.** This
    can help remove unnecessary alerts related to the protein validation stage, most
    commonly: `indfpst5`, `indfpst3`, `insertnp` and `deletinp`.

-2. *Add **alternative features** to the model info file, along with
+2. **Add **alternative features** to the model info file, along with
-   corresponding proteins to the blastx protein library.* Some CDS may
+   corresponding proteins to the blastx protein library.** Some CDS may
    have multiple positions, with respect to the reference model, for the
    start and/or stop codon.
 We can deal with this by adding all of the
    acceptable alternatives as features to the model info file, and